Dog Skin Allergies - What You Need To Know About Symptoms, Causes And Hypoallergenic Diet

 Once you pinpoint that your dog is allergic to chicken, the best way to manage the allergy is to avoid feeding it this protein.
 You can ensure that the allergies do not return by feeding it chicken free dog food.

 As dogs who are allergic to chicken may also be allergic to other poultry such as duck and turkey, it is also best to avoid these proteins when your dog is healing.
-Once you determine that they are not allergic to other poultry, you can reintroduce them to your dog’s diet.

 What can I give my dog for severe itching?